Sobowale-Olayiwola/SkillUpAfrica-JavaScriptDOM/README.md

 # SkillUpAfrica-JavaScriptDOM

-This repository consists of JavaScript files and content based on SkillUpAfrica hourly class session with
+This repository consists of JavaScript files and contents based on SkillUpAfrica hourly class session with

 instructor Ebenezer Don.
 It also includes assignment files and projects based on using DOM.